Do You Have Knee Tendinitis?

 Sufferers experience pain and swelling at the front of the knee along with a limited range of motion.
 The pain often becomes more severe with jumping or kneeling.

 Treatment begins with resting the knee and avoiding the symptom causing activity until symptoms settle.
-Cold compression therapy and anti-inflammatory medication will assist in controlling the inflammation, decreasing swelling and managing pain.
-Once the tendon is no longer inflamed, physical therapy, hamstring stretching and limiting high impact activities is recommended.
+Cold compression and anti-inflammatory medication will assist in controlling the inflammation, decreasing swelling and managing pain.
+Once the tendon is no longer inflamed, visits to a PT clinic, hamstring stretching and limiting high impact activities is recommended.
 For more information about patellar tendonitis, click here.

 Osteoarthritis is caused by the cartilage in the knee deteriorating with wear and tear or because of trauma to the joint, ultimately leaving only bare bone.
 It is the most common type of knee arthritis and is also called degenerative joint disease or wear-and-tear arthritis.
 The risk of osteoarthritis increases with age and for people who are genetically predisposed to the disease, are overweight or have suffered knee trauma chances are even greater.